 I have had over 25 years of classroom experience: School of Visual Arts in New York, The Center for Cartoon Studies in Vermont, and for over ten years I have been on the faculty at the Rhode Island School of Design in Providence.
 I also have regular annual residencies at the Scuola di Comics Internazionale in Italy, The Animation Workshop in Viborg, Denmark, and the EESI school in Angouleme, France.

-My lecture appearances have included Princeton, Wheaton College, Penn State University, Bennington College and the University of Texas, Austin.
+My lecture appearances have included Princeton, Wheaton College, Penn State University, Bennington College, Rice University, and the University of Texas, Austin.

 I am available for lectures, workshops, and curriculum development.